Associate Editor, Birding magazine

 April’s Featured Photo made me pause for a moment.
 How about you?
 Take your first guess by checking out the Featured Photo below.
 Then, join the conversation on the ABA Blog.
 Finally, read our extended analysis of the photo on page 62.

 As always, the Book & Media Reviews spread their wings online.
-You can read all three reviews in extended form on both the ABA Blog (coming soon!), and in the online issue.
+You can read all three reviews in extended form on both the ABA Blog, and in the online issue.
 Click here to flip open to the Book Reviews and enjoy them yourself.
-In order, you’ll find Julia Zarankin’s review of The Meaning of Birds by Simon Barnes, Manuel Lerdau’s review of Richard O. Prum’s The Evolution of Beauty, and finally, Chris Loscalzo’s piece on Birding in Connecticut by Frank Gallo.
+In order, you’ll find Julia Zarankin’s review of The Meaning of Birds by Simon Barnes (click here for the Blog), Manuel Lerdau’s review of Richard O. Prum’s The Evolution of Beauty (click here for the Blog), and finally, Chris Loscalzo’s piece on Birding in Connecticut by Frank Gallo (click here for the Blog).

 This digest only scratches the surface of all of the articles, photos, and ideas in the April issue.
 Click here to jump to the Table of Contents and explore the magazine yourself.
 What’s your favorite piece?